 Key aspects of diplomatic relations

 Political relations between Switzerland and Chile have become closer in recent years.
-The emphasis has been on strengthening economic relations, scientific cooperation between Swiss and Chilean institutions, and cooperation in the areas of climate change and water.
-The two countries also cooperate in the area of energy, with the goal of increasing the percentage of renewable energies in the energy supply.
-The Swiss Polar Institute, a research centre of the EPFL, carried out the Antarctic Circumnavigation Expedition (ACE) with support from Chile in March 2017, as well as other research projects in Chilean waters.
+Cooperation focuses on strengthening economic relations, scientific collaboration between Swiss and Chilean institutions, and joint efforts in the areas of climate change and water management.
+The two countries also cooperate in the area of energy with a view to increasing the proportion of renewable energies in the energy supply.

-Switzerland and Chile have agreements in the areas of trade, the protection of investments, double taxation, mutual legal assistance, air transport and social security.
+The two countries have bilateral agreements in the areas of trade, investment protection, double taxation, mutual legal assistance, air transport and social security.

-In 2016, Switzerland imported goods worth CHF 517 million from Chile, comprising mainly precious stones and metals, and agricultural products.
-Exports in the same period amounted to CHF 288 million, consisting mainly of pharmaceutical products, machinery and precision instruments.
-At the end of 2015, Swiss direct investment showed a net inflow of CHF 1.5 billion, which means that the liabilities of Swiss parent companies with respect to their Chilean affiliates exceed their claims.
-In 2015, Swiss companies employed approximately 20,000 people in Chile.
-A Free Trade Agreement has been in force between EFTA and Chile since 2004.
+In 2017, Switzerland imported goods worth CHF 483 million from Chile, comprising mainly precious stones and metals and agricultural products.
+Exports in the same period amounted to CHF 305 million, consisting mainly of pharmaceutical products, machinery and precision instruments.
+At the end of 2016, Swiss direct investment in Chile recorded a net outflow of CHF 2 billion, meaning the liabilities of Swiss parent companies to their Chilean subsidiaries or affiliates exceeded their financial claims.
+In 2017, Swiss companies employed some 19,000 people in Chile.
+A free trade agreement has been in force between EFTA and Chile since 2004.

 Cooperation in education, research and innovation

-Researchers and artists from Chile can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers from Chile can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

-A trainee exchange agreement enables young people from Chile or Switzerland to acquire additional professional experience and hone their language skills in the other country.
+A trainee exchange agreement enables young people from Chile to acquire additional professional experience and hone their language skills in Switzerland.

 Development cooperation and humanitarian aid

-Chile is part of the SDC's Andean programmes on climate change and sustainable management of water resources (Suizagua, Mitigation Action Plans and Scenarios Programme (MAPS).
-The programmes are managed from Lima and concern several countries in the region.
-The programmes run from 2012 to 2017, with the budget for Chile amounting to CHF 1 million.
+Chile is part of the SDC's Andean programmes on climate change and sustainable management of water resources (Suizagua, MAPS – Mitigation Action Plans and Scenarios Programme).
+The programmes are managed from the Swiss embassy in Lima and concern several countries in the region.
+Chile had a budget of CHF 1 million for project implementation, covering the period from 2012 to 2017.

-In addition, the SDC is actively engaged in the long-term protection of the mountain forests in Chile and other Andean states (Andean Forest and Climate Change ANFOR).
+In addition, the SDC is actively engaged in the long-term protection of the mountain forests in Chile and other Andean states (ANFOR – Andean Forest and Climate Change).
 The project runs from 2012 to 2018 and has a budget of CHF 6.3 million.

 Swiss nationals in Chile

-According to the Statistics on the Swiss Abroad, 5,366 Swiss nationals were living in in Chile at the end of 2016.
-In the capital Santiago there has been a Swiss school since 1939.
-Today it has around 600 pupils and enjoys an excellent reputation.
+According to statistics on the Swiss Abroad, there were 5,304 Swiss nationals living in Chile at the end of 2017.
+There has been a Swiss school in the capital Santiago since 1939.
+Today it has around 600 students and enjoys an excellent reputation.

 History of bilateral relations

-A descendent of Swiss immigrants, Christian Democrat Eduardo Frei was elected president in 1964, and his son (with the same name) also served as president from 1994 to 2000.
+A descendent of Swiss immigrants, Christian Democrat Eduardo Frei was elected president of Chile in 1964, and his son (with the same name) also served as president from 1994 to 2000.

-Switzerland opened an honorary consulate in Valparaiso in 1851 and another in the capital Santiago in 1918.
-The latter was upgraded in 1923 to a consulate general, in 1944 to a legation and in 1957 to an embassy.
+Switzerland first opened an honorary consulate in Valparaiso in 1851 and another in the capital Santiago in 1918.
+The latter was upgraded to a consulate general in 1923, a legation in 1944 and an embassy in 1957.

 Chile was a popular destination for emigrants from Switzerland in the 19th century.
-Swiss merchants settled in the port city of Valparaiso, while farmers and artisans settled further south.
+Swiss merchants settled in the port city of Valparaiso, while farmers and artisans settled further south of the country.